The shots endlessly hit off the mark. Players appeared more intent to go one-on-one than pass the ball. They moved nearly in slow motion.

 “We faced a little adversity and we go our separate ways instead of sticking together,” Randle said.
 “We have to trust each other and get the ball moving again.
 We have to make plays for each other, run the floor and not let the offensive end get in the way of the defensive end.”

 The Lakers’ bench may represent a mix of youth and veterans, many of whom may not even stay on the roster next season.
-But they fulfilled all the qualities Randle lamented the starters lacked.
+They still fulfilled all the qualities Randle lamented the starters lacked.

 They chipped away at a 19-point lead.
 Lakers reserve shooting guard Lou Williams posted a team-high 30 points on 10-of-17 shooting, including a 3-pointer that cut the Suns’ lead to 89-88 with 1:39 left.
 Lakers reserve point guard Marcelo Huertas posted a team-high 10 assists.
 The Lakers could have won if not for Ryan Kelly’s missed foul shots and an interference call on a subsequent tip-in.